Marion Bauer: Notable collaborations and performances

 During her lifetime, Bauer's music was well received by performers, critics, and the public alike.
 Virtuoso violinist Maud Powell commissioned "Up the Ocklawaha" in 1912, an impressionistic work for violin and piano that programmatically reflected Powell's own excursion on the Ocklawaha River in north central Florida.
 Up the Ocklawaha was subject of much praise upon its premiere.
 In 1915 and 1916, respected opera singers May Dearborn-Schwab, Mary Jordan, and Elsa Alves were featured on two all-Bauer programs presented in New York, accompanied by Bauer herself.
 The 1916 performance featured twenty of Bauer's songs, and received a favorable review in The Musical Leader.

 By virtue of her activities in various composition circles, particularly the League of Composers and the New York Composer's Forum, Bauer was well-situated to have even her larger-scale, more resource-intensive works performed.
 Notably, Bauer was the second woman to have her work performed by the New York Philharmonic: Leopold Stokowski conducted the premiere of her Sun Splendor at Carnegie Hall in 1947.
-Despite this high-profile exposure, though, Sun Splendor was never published in any of its forms–as a piano solo, duet, or orchestral piece–and the only recording currently available is that of the original performance, housed in the New York Philharmonic Archives.
+Despite this high-profile exposure, though, Sun Splendor was never published in any of its forms – as a piano solo, duet, or orchestral piece – and the only recording currently available is that of the original performance, housed in the New York Philharmonic Archives.

 An event Bauer herself considered one of the highlights of her entire career was the May 8, 1951 New York Town Hall concert devoted exclusively to her music.
 Sponsored by the Phi Beta fraternity at the time of Bauer's retirement from NYU, the works performed that day spanned her entire career and included two previously unperformed works: the Dance Sonata, Op.
 24 (1932) for dancer and piano (later expanded and revised as Moods for solo piano) and Trio Sonata II for flute, cello, and piano.
+Marion Bauer is noted as “one of the fraternity’s most illustrious and honored members” and National Music Advisor.

 The concert was reviewed by Olin Downes of the New York Times, who wrote positively of the event : "The music is prevailingly contrapuntal and dissonance is not absent.
 Yet the fundamental concept is melodic, the thinking clear and logical, the sentiment sincere and direct."